wp-plugins/js-contact-form/readme.txt

 Java Scripts Contact Form,with attachment support and including Empty Form validation.

 == Description ==
+= How to Use =
-How to Use:- after installation then go to plugin Editor >Js Contact Form.php and search "yourname@mail.com" then replace it with your own email address.
+after installation then go to plugin Editor >Js Contact Form.php and search "yourname@mail.com" then replace it with your own email address.</br>
 Now go to add new page> Create new pages> paste this code  [contact_form]

 = If Show Error =
 if show Error (Mail Sending Failed): please check your contact form destination e-mail address,login to dashboard> Go to plugin Editor>Js Contact Form.php and and search "yourname@mail.com" then replace it with your own email address.

 = Features =
-* Simple Contact Pages for Your Wordpress Website</br>
+* Simple Contact Pages for Your WordPress Website</br>
 * Java Scripts validation Form</br>
 * Empty Form validation
 * File/Photos Attachment